Can you really learn French through movies?

 It isn’t enough to just soak up the vocabulary, though.
-Using a film to improve your French means watching it activelyrather than just sitting back and enjoying.
+Using a film to improve your French means watching it actively rather than just sitting back and enjoying it.
 To begin with, start by trying to watch the film without subtitles.
 If you hear an unfamiliar word, note it down.
 If you’re not sure what it is, use the French-language subtitles to get the spelling and article correct.

 Make sure you look up the words in a good dictionary and then review them on a regular basis.
 This is an effective approach, but like many real things in life, it is going to take time and energy.
 If you’d like to be even more efficient with this, and are open to watching other kinds of videos, you might want to check out FluentU, our site for learning French through videos.

 FluentU was designed to address exactly this problem.
 FluentU brings together great videos for learning French in one convenient place.
 It also provides interactive transcripts and a video player designed for learning French.
-It tops this off with a review system which takes full advantage of the massive video library.
-And FluentU remembers your progress in learning vocab and uses it to recommend content from the rest of the FluentU library, which includes real-world videos like movie trailers, commercials, news, and inspiring talks.
+It tops this off with a review system that takes full advantage of the massive video library.
+And FluentU remembers your progress in learning vocab and uses it to recommend content from the rest of the library.
 OK, enough shameless self-promotion.

 What Movies to Watch to Learn French